YPares/porcupine/README.md

 is read from your `VirtualFile`.

-In a similar fashion, if `B` is a Monoid (and if your `VirtualFile` is wrapped in `canBeUnmapped`), this authorizes you to map it to `null` in your config file, so we this file is "read", we just get a `mempty`.
+In a similar fashion, if `B` is a Monoid (and if your `VirtualFile` is wrapped in `canBeUnmapped`), this authorizes you to map it to `null` in your config file, so when this `VirtualFile` is "read", we just get a `mempty`.

-Layers also for for output files, although it's much simpler here: the data is just identically written to every layer.
+Layers also work for output files, although it's much simpler here: the data is just identically written to every layer.
 No requirements are therefore put on the type being written.

 ## Location accessors